MephistoDevelop/phaser_shooting_game/README.md

 - If your ship are touched by a Enemy you will lose one life
 - If your ship are touched by a Laser Enemy you will lose one life

-- If the player loses 3 lifes the Game End and we can see our Name on the Scoreboard
+- If the player loses 3 lives the Game End and we can see our Name on the Scoreboard

 ### Setup